-Acosta reportedly helped Jeffrey Epstein, the billionaire pedophile who was found guilty of abusing more than 80 women, cut a secret non-prosecution agreement that shut down a federal investigation into a trans-Atlantic sex trafficking operation of underage girls when he was the U.S. Attorney for the Southern District of Florida.
+Acosta reportedly helped Jeffrey Epstein, the billionaire pedophile who was found guilty of abusing more than 80 women, as revealed in a blockbuster Miami Herald report, cut a secret non-prosecution agreement that shut down a federal investigation into a trans-Atlantic sex trafficking operation of underage girls when he was the U.S. Attorney for the Southern District of Florida.
 The alleged crimes could have put Epstein in prison for life.
 Instead, Acosta, as the U.S. attorney handling the case, negotiated an "extraordinary plea agreement that would conceal the extent of Epstein's crimes and the number of people involved," according to a sweeping in-depth expose, published last year by The Miami Herald.

 Epstein eventually pleaded guilty to state charges involving a single victim in 2008.
 He served only 13 months in county jail, he was allowed to leave six days a week for 12 hours due to a work release provision.
 But, according to a civil lawsuit filed by two women who said they were among Epstein's victims, which was unexpectedly settled last year after more than a decade ago, one of the conditions of Epstein's plea agreement was that a much larger FBI investigation into Epstein and the other people who took part in his sex crimes would be shut down.
 The agreement also guaranteed that Epstein and the adult women he allegedly hired to procure young women to his mansion and arrange his sex sessions, whom the Herald referred to as his "co-conspirators," also received immunity from prosecution.